vkhatri/chef-solrcloud/README.md

 ## Supported Apache Solr Version

-This cookbook was tested for Apache Solr 4.9.0.
-Minimal setup was tested for v4.10.x.
+This cookbook was tested for Apache Solr v4.9.0 and v4.10.x.

 ## Supported Apache Solr Runtime